iramamy/MultipleZoneCounter2.0/readme.md

 # 🎯 Multiple Zone Counter 2.0 🎯

 **Multiple Zone Counter 2.0** is an advanced version of the [MultipleZoneCounter](https://github.com/iramamy/MultipleZoneCounter).
-This tool leverages OpenCV's powerful capabilities for drawing regions of interest and integrates YOLOv8 for efficient tracking and counting within these regions.
+This tool leverages OpenCV's powerful capabilities for drawing regions of interest and integrates YOLOv8 for efficient tracking and counting objects of interests within these regions.

 ## ✨ Features